BucurEva87/blog-app/README.md

 ## ⭐️ Show your support <a name="support"></a>

 > If you like this project, please be kind and give it a star.
-I'd really appreciate ^\_^
+We'd really appreciate ^\_^

 <p align="right">(<a href="#readme-top">back to top</a>)</p>